enonic/lib-static/README.md

 - `etag` (boolean, optional): The default behavior of lib-static is to generate/handle ETag in prod, while skipping it entirely in dev mode.
     - Setting the etag parameter to `false` will turn **off** etag processing (runtime content processing, headers and handling) in **prod** too.
     - Setting it to `true` will turn it **on in dev mode** too.
+- `getCleanPath` (function, optional): Only used in [.static](#api-static).
+The default behavior of the returned `getStatic` function is to take a request object, and compare the beginning of the current requested path (`request.rawPath`) to the endpoint's own root path (`request.contextPath`) and get a relative asset path below `root` (so that later, prefixing the `root` value to that relative path will give the absolute full path to the resource in the JAR).
+In cases where this default behavior is not enough, you can override it by adding a `getCleanPath` param: `(request) => 'resource/path/below/root'`.
+Emphasis: the returned 'clean' path from this function should be _relative to the `root` folder_, not an absolute path in the JAR.
+    - **For example:** if _getAnyStatic.es6_ is accessed with a [controller mapping](https://developer.enonic.com/docs/xp/stable/cms/mappings) at `https://someDomain.com/resources/public`, then that's an endpoint with the path `resources/public` - but that can't be determined from the request.
+So the automatic extraction of a relative path needs a `getCleanPath` override.
+Very simplified here:
+    ```
+    const getStatic = libStatic.static(
+        'my-resources',
+        {
+            getCleanPath: (request) => {
+                if (!resource.rawPath.startsWith('resources/public') { throw Error('Ooops'); }
+                return resource.rawPath.substring('resources/public'.length);
+            }
+        }
+    );
+    ```
+    - Now, since `request.rawPath` doesn't include the protocol or domain, the URL `https://someDomain.com/resources/public/subfolder/target-resource.xml` will make `getCleanPath` return `/subfolder/target-resource.xml`, which together with `root` will look up the resource _/my-resources/subfolder/target-resource.xml_ in the JAR (a.k.a. _build/resources/main/my-resources/subfolder/target-resource.xml_ in dev mode).
 - `throwErrors` (boolean, default is `false`): by default, the `.get` method should not throw errors when used correctly.
 Instead, it internally server-logs (and hash-ID-tags) errors and automatically outputs a 500 error response.
   - Setting `throwErrors` to `true` overrides this: the 500-response generation is skipped, and the error is re-thrown down to the calling context, to be handled there.
   - This does not apply to 404-not-found type "errors", they will always generate a 404-response either way.
-- `contextPathOverride`: Only used in [.static](#api-static).
-The default behavior of the returned `getStatic` function is to take a request object, and compare the current path to the endpoint's rootpath to get a relative asset path (below `root` in the JAR).
-This is done by looking at `request.contextPath` and removing that from `request.path`.
-However, contextPath only works well in an XP service - if you want to use `static` elsewhere, for example with a controller mapping, you need to supply the endpoint's root path to `contextPathOverride`.

 In addition, you may supply a `path` or `root` param ([.get](#api-get) or [.static](#api-static), respectively).
 If a positional `path` or `root` argument is used and the options object is the second argument, then `path` or `root` parameters will be ignored in the options object.